- A=No risk

 Cetirizine is available in the following dosage forms and strengths:

-If you miss a dose of cetirizine, take it as soon as possible.
+If you miss a dose, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and take your regular dose as scheduled.
 Do not take a double dose.